Uma3/U1 (right) is a small star system in the constellation Ursa Major that astronomers recently discovered - Photo: CFHT / S. Gwyn / S. Smith

 If it is a galaxy, it would be the smallest and most dark matter-rich galaxy ever discovered.
 If it is a star cluster, it could be the oldest, up to 11 billion years old.

-Studying and exploring the universe, including planets, stars, galaxies, black holes, and other cosmic phenomena, to understand the origin, structure, movement, and evolution of the universe is a difficult problem of astronomy - Photo: NASA
+Studying and exploring the universe, including planets, stars, galaxies, black holes, and other cosmic phenomena, to understand the origin, structure, movement and evolution of the universe is a difficult problem of astronomy - Photo: NASA

 According to Universe Today, a research team from the Royal Astronomical Society has applied two main methods to classify the true nature of UMa3/U1.

 The results suggest that the system could remain stable for another 2 to 3 billion years.
-Such a long lifetime suggests that the structure could be a long-term stable star cluster, rather than a galaxy.
+Such a long lifespan suggests that the structure could be a long-term stable star cluster, rather than a galaxy.

 The second method is based on Mass Function Analysis.
 This method evaluates how mass is distributed in a stellar system.

-In the near future, the appearance of the Vera C. Rubin Observatory is expected to open up many new discoveries about ultra-faint dwarf galaxies (UFD), thereby helping scientists better understand the history of the formation and evolution of the universe.
+In the near future, the appearance of the Vera C. Rubin Observatory is expected to open up many new discoveries about ultra-faint dwarf galaxies (UFD), thereby helping scientists better understand the history of formation and evolution of the universe.

 Source: https://tuoitre.vn/phat-hien-thien-ha-nho-nhat-vu-tru-20250512135559892.htm